svanecode/jobscraper/GITHUB_ACTIONS_SETUP.md

 3. Test locally first
 4. Review error messages in logs

-The automated pipeline is now ready to run daily at 5 AM Danish time! 🎉
+The automated pipeline is now optimized and ready to run daily at 5 AM Danish time! 🎉